Internal languages of locally cartesian closed $(\infty,1)$-categories: Introduction

 A well-known result that subsumes an important fragment of logic is the equivalence between models of MLTT with dependent sums and products and locally cartesian closed categories, as established by Hofmann in \cite{hofmann1994}.
 For this reason, one could argue the link between (extensional) type theory and ($1$-)category theory is fairly well-understood.

-However, in recent years, there has been an important development of homotopy theory and homotopy-enabled versions of MLTT and category theory, referred to as homotopy type theory (HoTT) and $(\infty,1)$-category theory respectively.
-On the logical side, this offers foundational frameworks well more adapted to carry out arguments where notions of sameness other than equality are considered.
-In particular, synthetic mathematics dealing with homotopy theory are easier to express and reason with in such frameworks, as they provide a language that abstracts away the technical aspects of homotopy theory and ensures inherent compatibility of the logical constructions with homotopy.
+However, in recent years, there has been an important development of homotopy theory and homotopy-enabled versions of MLTT and category theory, referred to as homotopy type theory (HoTT) and $(\infty,1)$-category theory, respectively.
+On the logical side, this offers foundational frameworks much betterF adapted to carrying out arguments where notions of sameness other than equality are considered.
+In particular, synthetic mathematics dealing with homotopy theory is easier to express and reason with in such frameworks, as they provide a language that abstracts away the technical aspects of homotopy theory and ensures inherent compatibility of the logical constructions with homotopy.
 This is also analogous to how usual type theory facilitates mathematical reasoning compared to arguments carried out in a purely set-theoretic language.

-Being a younger research area, the connection between homotopy type theory and $(\infty,1)$-category theory is still in many aspects conjectural, although some results are well expected based on their extensional/$1$-categorical counterpart, and important progress has been made recently.
+Being a younger research area, the connection between homotopy type theory and $(\infty,1)$-category theory is still, in many respects, conjectural, although some results are well expected based on their extensional/$1$-categorical counterpart, and important progress has been made recently.

-This document builds up on the important work of Kapulkin and Szumiło, whose paper \cite{ks2019internal} has paved the way towards an analogue of Hofmann result within the realm of homotopy, by establishing an equivalence between models of intensional MLTT with dependent sums and $(\infty,1)$-categories with finite limits.
+This document builds up on the important work of Kapulkin and Szumiło, whose paper \cite{ks2019internal} has paved the way towards an analogue of Hofmann's result within the realm of homotopy, by establishing an equivalence between models of intensional MLTT with dependent sums and $(\infty,1)$-categories with finite limits.